Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareEngineeringProject/Chapter-25-Producing-and-implementing/Section-05-Overcoming-development-difficulties/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [25.4 Data backup and version control](../Section-04-Data-backup-and-version-control/index.md).

 Software development inevitably encounters obstacles, technical challenges, and unexpected problems.
 The ability to systematically identify, analyze, and resolve these difficulties separates successful projects from failed ones.
 Effective problem-solving strategies reduce project delays, minimize costs, and ensure solutions meet requirements while maintaining team morale and stakeholder confidence.